Connor's Mill

 Today, this museum displays working historic machinery and an interpretative display of the mill's operations and life.

-Connor's Mill will be closed on Christmas Day, Boxing Day, New Years Day and Good Friday.
+Closed Christmas Day, Boxing Day, New Year’s Day and Good Friday.

 Enquiries and Bookings: